sea-of-stuff/sos/sos-rest/README.md

     bundles :
         [
             {
-                "type" : "cache", # TODO - cache locations should be stored within clients only, not in the storage nodes.
+                "type" : "cache", # TODO - cache locations should be stored within clients only, not in the store nodes.
 If a node plays both roles, then return different results based on role.
                 "location" : sos://c6adc7e8-31ee-563a-8d0d-aa230690c296/23cec17e-c246-418a-8e82-fcc97d70adfe
             },
             {